mihirmodak/fire-cb-2021-training/cli.md

 During a single run of the email program, you could, for example, both add a new contact and then edit their name.
 These programs have **state**: you do something and the program keeps that information in memory.
 We will largely be working with **command-line programs** which operate on a drastically different paradigm.

-Command-line programs generally do *one thing per execution*, and you tell them what to do by *typing in the command line* instead of pressing buttions in a special window.  **This is both less convenient but potentially much more powerful.**
+Command-line programs generally do *one thing per execution*, and you tell the program what to do by *typing in the command-line* instead of pressing buttons in a program-specific graphical interface.  **This is both less convenient but potentially much more powerful.**
 ### Anatomy of a Command
 To run a command-line program, you need one or more things: